HaifaIITM/DSAI-PROJECT-GROUP-3/application/backend/README.md

 }
 ```

-The endpoint builds context from stored predictions, engineered features, and recent headlines, then queries the Ollama model to provide an explainable answer.
-Set `OLLAMA_URL` if Ollama is not running on the default `http://localhost:11434`, and optionally set `OLLAMA_MODEL` to override the default `gpt-oss:120b-cloud`.
+The endpoint builds context from stored predictions, engineered features, and recent headlines, then queries the OpenAI API to provide an explainable answer.
+Set the `OPENAI_API_KEY` environment variable with your OpenAI API key.
+The default model is `gpt-4o-mini` (can be changed via `OPENAI_MODEL`).

 ### GET /news